Georgia Certified Landscape Professional

 The Georgia Certified Landscape Professional (GCLP) program is a voluntary testing program that certifies those in the landscape profession who have mastered a thorough knowledge and understanding of job skills required to be successful in the industry.

 The certification test consists of four written components and eight hands-on components.
-Applicants are provided a 400+ page printed study manual and access to a internet study site developed by the University of Georgia.
+Applicants are provided a 400+ page printed study manual and access to the internet study site developed by the Georgia Center for Urban Agriculture.

-The GCLP program is endorsed by the Georgia Green Industry Association, the Georgia Turfgrass Association, the Metro Atlanta Landscape and Turf Association and officially recognizd by the Georgia Department of Agriculture.
+The GCLP program is endorsed by the Georgia Green Industry Association, the Georgia Urban Ag Council, and officially recognizd by the Georgia Department of Agriculture.

 Written exam components include: